miketvo/rmit2023a-cosc2753-assignment2/README.md

 ## Independent Evaluation

 - Your independent evaluation is to research other works that have the same goals.
 Then you must compare and contrast your results to those other works.
-- Using data collected completely outside of the scope of your original training and evaluation.
+- Using data collected completely outside the scope of your original training and evaluation.